 2.2 Data sources

-This study analyses anonymized microdata from the Georgian household budget survey from 2010–2018.
+This study analyses anonymized microdata from the Georgian household budget survey from 2010 to 2018.
 These nationally representative surveys have been conducted by GEOSTAT since 1996.
-The reporting of health-related spending by households is lower in household budget surveys than in health, utilization and expenditure surveys and may therefore differ from the out-of-pocket payment data in national health accounts.

 All currency units in the study are presented in Georgian Lari (GEL), with notes on inflation-adjusted spending where relevant.
 In 2016, 100 GEL had the equivalent purchasing power of €80 in the average European Union (EU) country.